 We cook everything from scratch, including all our own pickling and preserves, ferments and cakes.

-We use biodynamic and permaculture principles across our farm and gardens.
+We use permaculture principles across our farm and gardens.
 100% of our food is either certified organic, or sourced from trusted producers who are pesticide free and organic in principle, but we don't feel like we need a stamp to prove it!

 We are all part of the food web, and when visiting 42 acres we invite guests to engage with their food beyond meal times.
 We offer both talks and hands on experiences in the gardens, kitchen, as well as foraging in the fields and forests.
 We love to share skills and knowledge and invite a deeper relationship between you and your food.